Ramkethar/Dji-G2-Yolovx/Readme.md

 If you don’t have a Cosmostreamer box:
 1. Use the **DJI Fly app** to display the DJI G2 feed.
 2. Mirror the feed to your PC using **scrcpy**.
    - Note: This method may result in occasional bandwidth loss and frame skipping.
+This method is yet to be Implemented.

 ---